Home Assistant – Zigbee device updates : ZHA & ZHA_TOOLKIT OTA

 Consider this as a work in progress article.

 The purpose is to fix a firmware flaw causing the plugs to turn off when reaching 251 volts.
-Even if this sounds like a good idea, it’s actually a problem since spikes up to 263 volts are allowed as per European quality standard (fixme, get link to specs).
+Even if this sounds like a good idea, it’s actually a problem since spikes up to 263 volts are allowed as per European quality standard (I’ve added an update below on 2024-05-02 about IEC 60947-2).

 Requirements